 - If cracked or broken glass is the culprit of your foggy window, this can be repaired to prevent more condensation from entering the space between the panes.

 - If a window is old or rotting, you should have a professional evaluate whether the whole window needs to be replaced.

-At Glass Doctor®, we’ll help you save money by replacing a single pane instead of the whole window, given that the damage to the seal or glass isn’t too extensive.
+At Glass Doctor®, we’ll help you save money by replacing the glass instead of the whole window.

 How Insulated Glass Works